Paola, Malta: Order of St. John

 The town is named after Grand Master Antoine de Paule, who laid the foundation stone in 1626.

 De Paule was appointed Grand Master of the Order of St. John on 10 March 1623, when he was 71 years old.
 On 20 July 1626, to address a growing population, he set up a new town on the hill known as Tal-Għerien (literally: of the caves) which was named Casal Nuovo (meaning: new town) since it was founded during the rule of the Order.
 The town was later named Casal Paola to bear the family name of the Grand Master.
 To present date, the town is still referred to by this name.
 The town's coat of arms originally consisted of a white and red octagonal cross contrasted against a white and red background.
-During the Military Order, the town became the spiritual successor of the neighbouring town Tarxien and still depended for military tactics by the Chief of Army of Zejtun.
+During the Military Order, the town became the spiritual successor of the neighbouring town Tarxien and still depended for military tactics by the Chief of Army of Żejtun.

 To encourage migration to Paola, de Paule gave indemnity to the debts of the families who moved there.

 During his rule, De Paule built a church in the town, dedicated to St. Ubaldesca who was a Sister of the Order of St. John, and this church was the first parish church of the town.
 Pope Urbanus VIII issued a bull that gave permission for this church to be built.
 This papal bull was issued from the Basilica of Santa Maria Maggiore in Rome on 31 July 1629.
 An extract from this bull reads as follows: "we accept this request and to the afore mentioned Antonius, with the Apostolic authority granted by this bull, we give the authority that in the mentioned town in a location of his preference, as long as it is comfortable and just, a church can be built in honour of the afore-mentioned Saint."
 On 12 November 1629, the Council of the Order of St. John decided to effect what was written on the bull.
 The laying of the first foundation stone of this church was celebrated in grand style by Grand Master de Paule himself on Sunday 25 August 1630.